suits-sandals/dbhelper/Readme.md

 ### Installing

-Now that db helper's dependencies have been installed download and install the db helper npm package to your local project.
+Now that Db helper's dependencies have been installed download and install the db helper npm package to your local project.

 ```
 npm install dbhelper --save